CrossOmics/Lotus/docs/getting_started.rst

 .. note::

-   The coremap visualization is an interactive HTML file.
-See the generated file for interactive exploration.
+   The coremap visualization generates an interactive HTML file with Plotly.
-   For a static example, refer to the cplearn workflow output in the alternating methods section below.
+   The HTML file is self-contained (includes all Plotly.js libraries) and can be directly hosted on GitHub Pages.

+   View the interactive visualization:
+   `coremap_cplearn_workflow.html <_static/examples/coremap_cplearn_workflow.html>`_

+   The HTML file works directly in GitHub Pages - no additional setup needed!

 Workflow B: Scanpy Louvain + UMAP Visualization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~